abemscac/pies-doc/docs/react/forward-ref.md

 With the help of `useImperativeHandle()`, we can now call the methods defined in children from parent, just like what `ref` attribute could do on class components.

-We cannot stress this enough; **only use this when standard props/state cannot fulfill your requirements**.
-The example below is the function component version of [this example](./use-ref#component-instances) we've mentioned in `useRef()`.
+We cannot stress this enough; **only use this when standard props/states cannot fulfill your requirements, or when using standard props/states is inconvenient**.
+The example below is the function component version of [one of the example](./use-ref#component-instances) we've mentioned in `useRef()`.

 ```tsx title="Parent.tsx" showLineNumbers
 import { useRef } from 'react'